List of banks in Turkey

 As of March 2024, the total assets of the banking industry in Turkey are 804.3 billion USD.
 There are 68 banks: 37 deposit, 21 development and investment, 9 participation banks and 1 bank under the supervision of the TMSF.

 Below is a list of banking institutions operating in Turkey, approved by the Turkish Banking Regulation and Supervision Agency.
-Commerical banks are required to be members of either the Banks Association of Turkey or Participation Banks Association of Turkey.
+Commercial banks are required to be members of either the Banks Association of Turkey or Participation Banks Association of Turkey.